 While this is an awesome spot to unplug and relax, we’d also recommend exploring St. Albans and checking out the nearby Missisquoi National Wildlife Refuge.
 You can book your stay at Stony Pond Farm through Airbnb.

-Our favorite thing about the mountain cabin at Stony Pond Farm: Hanging out with the cows and the farm pups.
+Our favorite thing about the cottage at Stony Pond Farm: Hanging out with the cows and the farm pups.
 Oh, and the steaks were divine.

-If you call ahead, Evan will be happy to thaw out some ground sausage for your camp meal, and the handcrafted butter is a must.
-You can book a night or a week at Mountain Home Farm on Hipcamp.
+If you call ahead, Evan will be happy to thaw out some ground sausage for your camp meal, and eggs and/or veggies are available to purchase.

 What we loved about Mountain Home Farm: Total privacy.
 And the butter.